icecube/OMSim/README.md

 ```
 - Finally, just run ```make``` or ```make -j N``` where N is number of cores you want to use for the compilation.

+## Available studies

+OMSim has been utilized in a range of studies, each simulating unique physics, thereby necessitating distinct Physicslist/analysis setups.
+In this repository, we have compiled a selection of these studies, each contained within its own folder and accompanied by its own main file.
+Currently available:

+- [Effective area](https://icecube.github.io/OMSim/group___effective_area.html): calculates the effective area of the optical modules/PMTs.
+- [Radioactive decays](https://icecube.github.io/OMSim/group__radioactive.html): simulates radioactive decays within the glass of the pressure vessel and the PMT glass.
+Essential for understanding the primary background of optical modules.
+- [Supernova studies](https://icecube.github.io/OMSim/group__sngroup.html): used for the development of an improved SN trigger for IceCube using multi-PMT modules.
+- [Bubble column](https://icecube.github.io/OMSim/group__bubble.html): used for investigating the capability of the mDOM flashers in determining bubble column parameters.

+Most users will likely utilize just one of these studies, meaning there's no need to compile all of them.
+If you wish to exclude certain studies from compilation, you can comment out the undesired ones in the CMakeLists.txt between lines 41-43 (where the **add_subdirectory** commands are located).